ciccabanana/e-hentai-helper-suite/README.md

 * Compatible with Tampermonkey, Greasemonkey and Violentmonkey
 * Fast loading ~40ms
 * Autocomplete of tags using site API
+* delayed server request during typing for not overload it
 * More fast autocomplete using category index [see below](#Category-index)
 * Colored tags by category &nbsp;
 ![](https://img.shields.io/static/v1?label=&message=female&color=f75e56)&nbsp;